 This laid-back venue is exceptionally gay-friendly and open to all that feel they were born a couple of decades too late.
 As part of their live entertainment, you might be lucky to catch a burlesque show or a solo performance from a local rising music star from the Waikato.

-Self-described as the home of live music in Dunedin, Diggers Bar is all about music and entertaining their guests as much as giving great drinks and a welcoming atmosphere.
+Self-described as the home of live music in Hamilton, Diggers Bar is all about music and entertaining their guests as much as giving great drinks and a welcoming atmosphere.
 What makes this bar so unique is the heritage building it runs inside and out of, with a facade decorated by pickaxes to celebrate the New Zealand gold rush of the 1860s.

 The bar is decked out to the theme of miners and old-time mining traditions to make it an experience unique in itself before you even step up to the bar.